Scandiking/Restaurant_reservation/README.md

 _This is an assignment given by the lecturer of the program, and this is my solution to it._

+---

-Text autotranslated by ChatGPT from Norwegian to English for You:
+_Text autotranslated by ChatGPT from Norwegian to English for You_:

 > For this exercise, we will create a small program that will make table reservations for a restaurant.
 Each table is